 As of June 1 the library hours will be from 10AM to 4PM Monday through Saturday, except for Tuesday when the library will remain open till 9PM.
 These extended hours are in response to requests from our members.
 Happy hunting!

-- Presentation of programs containing historical and/or genealogical information at general meetings
+- Presentation of programs containing historical and/or genealogical information at general meetings and seminars

 - Provision of genealogy classes at the library on a range of topics designed for beginners to experts.

 - Publication of a eNewsletter, Between Us Diggers, that outlines society activities and contains genealogical information

 - Expansion of the JCGL collection through volunteer activities such as the Jackson County Cemetery project

 - Maintenance of the Pioneer and Early Settler Certificate program for descendants of Jackson County Oregon pioneers